Andr3Carvalh0/Gradle_Dependencies_Updater/README.md

 }
 ```

-In case an of there already being an update processed, we will compare to check if the dependency update branch is ahead, of **master**.
-If that's not the case we will reprocess the update on the **master**'s most recent changes.
+If an update branch is available we will compare it with the base branch, and determine if the update branch is behind the base branch.

+In the case that it is, we will determine if there was more work done to the update branch, besides the version update...

+- If there is, we will try to rebase the base branch into it, so we can keep all the changes.
+- Otherwise we will just delete the branch and reprocess it again, since thats easier.

 ```
-function differencesBetween() {
+function differences() {
 	local fromBranch="$1"
 	local toBranch="$2"